Trains to BournemouthGet the best ticket prices to Bournemouth with our split ticket search

 "I didn’t go nightclubbing as a teenager in Bournemouth because my friends and I didn’t have the money – but we spent a lot of time on the beach, having barbecues, and running into the sea in the middle of the night” Amanda Holden

-Tip 1: Booking in advance will get the cheaper fares
+Tip 1: Book in advance to get the cheaper fares

-The lower price tickets by train to Bournemouth are normally available from up to 12 weeks before your departure date so you can purchase them at any point from then.
-Often these cheapest train tickets in UK sell out quickly so it is best to book as soon as possible to avoid missing out.
-If you find that you can only book at the last minute you could still cash in by checking if there are any advance tickets still available up to 1 hour before departing.
+Advance fares to Bournemouth are available from up to 12 weeks before your departure date.
+These cheap train tickets often sell out quickly, so it is best to book early to avoid missing out.
+If you can only book at the last minute, sometimes you can find advance tickets available up to 1 hour before departing.

 Tip 2:Try to avoid booking fees

-One thing that draws tourists to Bournemouth is its gorgeous seven-mile-long beach.
-This seaside resort in Dorset attracts both retirees and youthful holidaymakers who want to take part in its vibrant nightlife scene.
+Bournemouth's gorgeous seven-mile-long beach is a big reason for tourists to visit.
+This seaside resort in Dorset attracts both older holidaymakers after a relaxing break and young people who want to sample the vibrant nightlife scene.
 Bournemouth, however, is not just a party town.
-It’s also home to a number of great restaurants, exciting water sports activities and interesting hideaways.
+It’s home to many great restaurants and exciting water sports activities.

-Tip 3: When your train is not on time, request a refund
+Tip 3: When your train is late, request a refund

-Sometimes, unfortunately, trains don't always a run on time making your arrival at Bournemouth train station delayed.
-If your train is late you can be eligible for a partial or full refund, Depending on which Train Operating Company you are using so it is best to check on the companies policy and apply using Delay Repay through them.
-Some companies will payout even if your train is only as little as 15 minutes late.
+Sometimes, trains don't always run on time, which could delay your arrival at Bournemouth train station.
+If your train is late, you might be eligible for a partial or full refund with Delay Repay.
+It is worth checking the policy of the company you travel with and applying for compensation through them.
+Some operators will payout if your train is just 15 minutes late.

-Tip 4: Keep clear of the more popular routes and times
+Tip 4: Keep clear of popular routes at busy times

 Tip 5: Book as a group to save money